 temple--my mother intoned with expert assurance.
 While many types of bullet

-wounds to the head are recoverable, she elaborated, you just don't survive a hit
+wounds to the head are recoverable, you just don't survive a hit

 Over the next few years my mother's mental illness darkened her formerly bright moods.
 Quirkiness